Calabi-Yau Varieties via Cyclic Covers, and Complex Hyperbolic Structures for their Moduli Spaces: Completeness of Calabi--Yau Manifolds

-Let $Y$ be a Calabi-Yau orbifold with crepant resolution $f\colon X\to Y$.
+Let $Y$ be a Calabi--Yau orbifold with crepant resolution $f\colon X\to Y$.
 We have a linear equivalence $K_X\cong f^*K_Y$.
 Let $X_0\coloneqq f^{-1}Y_0$ be the preimage of the smooth part $Y_0$ of $Y$.
-Since $Y$ is Calabi-Yau, the restriction of $K_Y$ to $Y_0$ is linearly equivalent to $\calO_{Y_0}$.
+Since $Y$ is Calabi--Yau, the restriction of $K_Y$ to $Y_0$ is linearly equivalent to $\calO_{Y_0}$.
 Thus, the restriction of $K_X$ to $X_0$ is linearly equivalent to $\calO_{X_0}$.
-However, we do not necessarily conclude that $X$ is a Calabi-Yau manifold.
+However, we do not necessarily conclude that $X$ is a Calabi--Yau manifold.
 We show that this is the case once the crepant resolution $X\to Y$ is good.